The Latest | Israeli forces leave Gaza's main hospital as aid ships approach the besieged territory

-The Israeli military has withdrawn from Gaza's main hospital after a two-week raid, saying it had killed some 200 militants and detained hundreds.
+The Israeli military has withdrawn from Gaza's main hospital after a two-week raid, saying it had killed some 200 militants and detained hundreds after days of close-quarters fighting.

-Hundreds of Palestinians who went back to Shifa Hospital and the surrounding area early Monday described a vast swath of destruction and said they found bodies inside and outside of the facility.
+Palestinians who returned to Shifa Hospital, once the largest medical center in the Gaza Strip, found a vast swath of devastation in the wake of the Israeli raid, with bodies inside and outside of the facility and its buildings heavily burned and damaged.
+Israel blamed Hamas for the destruction.

 A third of Gaza's residents are on the brink of famine.
 Aid deliveries via land crossings into Gaza have been impeded by Israeli military restrictions, ongoing hostilities and the breakdown of public order, according to the U.N. and international aid groups.